martgil/webext-docs/events.rst

       :name: [``urlMatches``]
       :type: (string, optional)

       Matches if the URL (without fragment identifier) matches a specified regular expression.
 Port numbers are stripped from the URL if they match the default port number.
-The regular expressions use the <a href="https://github.com/google/re2/blob/master/doc/syntax.txt">RE2 syntax</a>.
+The regular expressions use the `RE2 syntax <https://github.com/google/re2/blob/master/doc/syntax.txt>`__.

    .. api-member::